How to improve your internet speed

 Consider how your internet is being used

-This is referred to as ‘network traffic’, which means the amount of data which is moving across a network at any given time.
-In this scenario, your WiFi may be slightly slower during this time but will improve when less people are connected.
+This is known as ‘network traffic’ – it refers to the amount of data moving across your network at any time.
+In this scenario, your WiFi may be slightly slower during this time but will improve when fewer people are connected.

 Try a wired connection, not WiFi

-Nowadays, you can buy WiFi extenders with Ethernet ports, so you can boost your WiFi signal whilst also having the ability to connect devices to your extender for an even faster connection.
+You can also buy WiFi extenders with Ethernet ports.
+This allows you to boost your WiFi signal and connect devices to your extender for an even faster connection.

 Try extending your router range